An Awfully Big Adventure: Production

-Georgina Cates, whose real name is Clare Woodgate, was initially declined when she first auditioned for the film.
+Georgina Cates was initially declined when she first auditioned for the film under her real name, Clare Woodgate.
 Upon rejection, she dyed her hair red, changed her name and reinvented herself as a teenage girl from Liverpool with no acting experience and applied again.
 The second time she got the role.
 Alan Rickman was reportedly miffed when he found out her true age.
 According to Mike Newell, he "treated her very tactfully, presuming that she was sexually inexperienced and could get upset by the scene."

 Hugh Grant based his characterization of Meredith on Richard Digby Day, a past director of his from Nottingham Playhouse.

 Principal photography took place mostly in Dublin; the playhouse in the film was the Olympia Theatre.

 Soundtrack

 A soundtrack album was released on 20 June 1995 by Silva Screen Records.
 In addition to the original film score composed by Richard Hartley, the Irish folk song "The Last Rose of Summer" is used as O'Hara's theme music throughout the film.